gwcbi/HPC/commandline.md

 Prints the last 10 lines of filename to the screen.

 `rm`
-This will remove or delete a file (be careful--cannot undo)
+This will remove or delete a file (be careful--cannot undo).

 `mkdir`
-Makes a directory
+Makes a directory.
+This is what you call folders when you're in the terminal

 `rm -rf`
 Removes a directory and all its contents